fatyogi/epever-upower-tracer/README.md

 	`* * * * *  cd /home/pi/epever-upower-tracer && sleep 30 && python logtracer.py > /dev/null`

-6. if you need the statistical values (such as the energy accumulated/generated today, over last month, year and in total) you should add another logger into cron, and this logger does not have to run every minute.
+6. if you need the statistical values (such as the energy accumulated/generated today, over last month, year and in total) you should add another logger into cron, and this logger DOES NOT have to run every minute.
 For example, here we have the Statistics logger running every hour:

    	`0 * * * *  cd /home/pi/epever-upower-tracer && ./logtracerstats.py > /dev/null`

 Grafana Dashboard
 --------------------
 Some very basic knowledge of InfluxDB and Grafana is assumed here.
+Please read the documentation for Grafana and Influx to make sure you understand how things fit together.
+In essense, InfluxDB stores values take out of the controller by the Loggers, and Grafana queries the InfluxDB to display these values in a format you choose over time.

 ![Img](grafana/AC_DC_SolarDashboard.png)
 The [grafana/](grafana/) folder contains the dashboard(s) to monitor realtime and historical solar charging data.
+The latest one is the [AC_DC_SolarDashboard.json](grafana/AC_DC_SolarDashboard.json) which includes the queries for the SDM230 AC meter.

 ## Grafana/InfluxDB installation